-The Audit and Control Committee shall consist of not less than three nor more than five Directors appointed by the Board of Directors.
+The Audit and Control Committee shall be comprised of a minimum of three and a maximum of five Directors appointed by the Board of Directors.
 All members of the Committee must be External Directors, not Executive Directors, and at least one must be an Independent Director.
 When appointing such members, the Board of Directors shall take into account the appointees' knowledge and experience in matters of accounting, auditing and risk management.

-The Chairman of the Audit and Control Committee, who shall in all events be an Independent Director, shall be appointed from among its members, and shall be replaced every four years; he/she may be re-elected after the passage of one year from the date when he/she ceased to hold office.
+The Chairman of the Audit and Control Committee, who shall in all events be an independent Director, shall be appointed from among its members, and shall be replaced every four years; he/she may be re-elected after the passage of one year from the date when he/she ceased to hold office.